Snowflake

 3. Import Snowflake Roles and Securable Objects

-After the Snowflake App is set up, select Import items under the ... on the top right to see a list of available Snowflake Roles and Securable Objects you can import and manage in Opal.
+on the top right to see a list of available Snowflake Roles and Securable Objects you can import and manage in Opal.

 Admins can choose to import only a select Snowflake Role, or automatically import it along with all the Securable Objects it can access.
 Importing a Securable Object, such as a Table, automatically creates a resource hierarchy, making it easy to visualize the parent Schema and Database in Opal.

-4. View and Manage your Snowflake Resources
+4. View and manage Snowflake resources

-• Add or remove Users to and from the Snowflake Roles
+- Add or remove users to and from the Snowflake Roles

-• Add or remove Securable Objects to and from Snowflake Roles
+- Add or remove Securable Objects to and from Snowflake Roles